OpenVnmrJ/Documentation/Contributing.md

 The use of modules, called applications directories, is strongly encouraged for adding functionality that is large in scope.

+##How to join this project##

+See the document How to Join.md for more details.

 ###Technical details###